CFA Course Details 2025 and Latest Updates โ€“ Scope, Eligibility, Syllabus, Jobs & More!

 CFA Pass Percentage

 The CFA pass percentage varies for each level of the exam.
-Historically, the pass rate for Level I ranges from 35% to 45%, Level II has a pass rate of about 40% to 50%, and Level III has a pass rate around 50% to 55%.
+Historically, the pass rate for Level I ranges from 35% to 45%, Level II has a pass rate of about 40% to 50%, and Level III has a pass rate of around 50% to 55%.
 These percentages fluctuate based on global performance trends each year.

 CFA vs CA